 -Make sure you mop up any spills that occur immediately.

 -Clean it with a damp mop, but make sure you don’t saturate the surface or allow it to become too wet because that can cause serious damage.

 -To prevent damage and scratches, fit felt pads on pieces of furniture that might have to be moved across the floor.

-Engineered wood flooring is considered to be a very popular choice in recent times.
+Engineered wood flooring has recently become a very popular choice.
 Now that we’ve discussed all the important factors to consider when shopping if you decide to have engineered wood as your flooring option for your home, rest assured you will be satisfied with its performance and longevity—even the special fact that it will add more value to your home like traditional solid hardwood!

 At Avalon Flooring, we want to make sure you’re happy from your first step in our showroom to your first step on your new flooring—and as your partner in home design, we’ll be there every step along the way.
 Consider us your “One-Stop Shopping” destination for all things flooring…(and window treatments)!

 Our design consultants are equipped with the knowledge to guide you through the wide selection of products we offer, and our expert installation team is professionally trained to make sure everything gets installed the way you envision.
 We know your home is an expression of your sense of style, and we’re here to make sure you’ll be proud of it for years to come.